Thousands scramble to evacuate capital of Canada’s Northwest Territories as more than 200 ‘unprecedented’ wildfires blanket region | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sara Smart, Paula Newton, Jamiel Lynch, Caroll Alvarado, Mitchell McCluskey, Aya Elamroussi, Alaa Elassar, Amanda Jackson and Eli Masket contributed to this report.
+CNN’s Sara Smart, Nicki Brown, Artemis Moshtaghian, Paula Newton, Jamiel Lynch, Caroll Alvarado, Mitchell McCluskey, Aya Elamroussi, Alaa Elassar, Amanda Jackson, Travis Nichols, Ralph Ellis and Eli Masket contributed to this report.